 \subsubsection{Global normalization}

-Figure~\ref{fig:npipe_betti_gAvg} presents the graphs similar to Figure~\ref{fig:npipe_betti_avgSep} for the \npipe dataset, where the maps are normalized by the mean and variance computed from unmasked pixels from the full sky.
+Figure~\ref{fig:npipe_betti_gAvg} presents graphs similar to Figure~\ref{fig:npipe_betti_avgSep} for the \npipe dataset, in which the maps are normalized by the mean and variance computed from unmasked pixels from the full sky.
 Similar results for the \ffp dataset are presented in Figure~\ref{fig:ffp10_betti_gAvg}.
-As in the case of local normalization, we notice an agreement in the feature of the graphs between both the datasets.
-However, we also note important differences between observations and simulations.
-For the northern hemisphere, the significance of difference is slightly suppressed in general, and there is an evident change in the behavior of the tail, which is more in sync with the model.
-However, in this experiment, there are significant differences between the observation and the model in the southern hemisphere.
+As in the case of local normalization, we notice an agreement in the features of the graphs between both datasets.
+However, we also note important differences between the observations and the simulations.
+For the northern hemisphere, the significance of difference is slightly suppressed in general, and there is an evident change in the behavior of the tail, where the observation is more consistent with the model.
+However, in this experiment there are significant differences between the observation and the model in the southern hemisphere.
 While the number of components, $\relBetti{0}$, is generally within the $2\sigma$ band, the number of loops exhibits strong differences between the data and model in the tail.
-This difference peaks at more than $5$ standard deviations at scales of approximately $5$ degrees and more.
-We note that the distribution of the Betti numbers is manifestly non Gaussian at these scales and thresholds (c.f. \citep{pranavAnomalies2021}).
+This difference peaks at more than five standard deviations at scales of approximately $5$ degrees and more.
+We note that the distribution of the Betti numbers is manifestly non-Gaussian at these scales and thresholds (c.f. \citep{pranavAnomalies2021}).